 We include specs about each model's material and construction.
 We also tell you how they feel and perform in the real world.
 Throughout the review, we note which materials feel robust enough for your dog to join you and which ones make us sit lightly due to their delicate feel.

 Ease of Set Up

 We set up every sling so many times in a bunch of different environmental settings to dig into how easy (or not) they were to use, attempting each set up without instructions the first time to see how intuitive they were.
 We overnighted in cold temperatures to see which models were easiest to use with a sleeping pad inside or an underquilt below.
-We assessed a variety of suspension systems to see which took time to learn and which were quick and easy, which buckles slide smoothly and which ones take fiddling and force.
+We assessed various suspension systems to see which took time to learn and which were quick and easy, which buckles slide smoothly, and which ones take fiddling and force.

 We tried out the backcountry models in casual settings and assessed the ability of day-use models to make the transition to a backcountry shelter.
 We tested accessories, used every pocket, fumbled with sleeping pads and underquilts, and generally moved around inside the 'mocks a whole bunch to get a well-rounded sense of their versatility.